Skip to Content

 4. Resource Library

 Tap into your website’s potential as an educational resource by offering a library of articles, white papers, toolkits, webinars, and other content vital to your members and their industry.
-It’s critical to organize the resources by categories and implement robust filters that allow users to find what they need quickly and easily.
+Organize the resources by categories and implement robust filters that allow users to find what they need quickly and easily.

 5. Automated Job Board

 Manually managing job board submissions is both tedious and inefficient for your members and staff.
-A modern website enables members to submit and pay for job postings on their own.
+A modern website enables members to submit (and pay for) job postings on their own.
 An approval process allows your staff to review and approve each posting with ease before it’s published, and the posting will automatically expire at the end of its contracted time.
-This process will not only empower your members to more easily and readily use this important resource, but you’re also saving your team’s time from having to manually manage all these details.
+This process will not only empower your members to more efficiently and readily use this important resource, but you’re also saving your team’s time from managing these details manually.

 6. Testimonials and Success Stories